Opportunities for employers

 Our Career Resource Center team works hard to provide professional development workshops for students, but we know that the best professional development insights come from industry directly.
 We always welcome companies to come to campus to host professional development seminars for our students and alumni.
 We've had employers present workshops on topics such as resume writing, STAR interviewing, working with recruiters, navigating corporate culture and many other topics.
 We are always open to hearing new ideas.

-A great way for you to become involved on campus and get to know our talented engineers is to have your company participate in a senior design project.
+A great way for you to become involved on campus and get to know our talented engineers is to have your company participate in a senior design capstone project.
 Industry-sponsored projects allow students to apply their engineering expertise to a real-world problem, all while benefiting the company sponsor.

 Our senior-level students will work in teams on real-world projects brought forth by company representatives.
 At the end of the term, student teams will present their work to company representatives and department faculty.
 Students will receive a grade from the capstone professor based in part on their work on the project.
 Depending on the scope and discipline, projects may require one to two semesters to complete.